kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 `PodGroup.Spec.PriorityClassName` that we have for pods.
 Namely, if `PriorityClassName` is unset and there exists PriorityClass marked as `globalDefault`, we default it to that value.
-This consistency will allow us to properly handle cases when users set neither pods nor PodGroup priorities.
+This consistency will allow us to properly handle cases when users set neither pods nor group priorities.

 Note that, for workload-aware preemption we will support the `preemptionPolicy` being part of requestion `PriorityClass` - namely both currently existing modes: `PreemptLowerPriority` and `Never`.

-This field was not added as a part of the Alpha release of Workload Aware Preemption, thus it will lag one release behind the other fields.
+This field was not added as a part of the Alpha release of Workload Aware Preemption, thus it lags one release behind the other fields.
 This means that it cannot be covered by the `GenericWorkload` feature gate.
-We will introduce additional feature gate `PodGroupPreemptionPolicy` just for this field.
+We introduced an additional feature gate `PodGroupPreemptionPolicy` just for this field, which was introduced as Alpha in v1.37 and is promoted to Beta in v1.38.

-As the `preemptionPolicy` is also a field of the Pod, we will apply the same constraints as for the priority.
-Namely, all pods within `PodGroup` will have to share the same `preemptionPolicy`.
+As `preemptionPolicy` is also a field on `Pod`, we apply the same uniform constraints across all entity types in the workload hierarchy as for priority (failing scheduling of the group if any divergence is detected):
-This will be enforced on the scheduler level.
+- When the `PodGroupPreemptionPolicy` feature gate is disabled, `kube-scheduler` enforces that all `Pod`s (unscheduled and already scheduled) across the group hierarchy share the same `preemptionPolicy` as each other, and uses that policy as the group's preemption policy.

-If the field is not present on the `PodGroup` object, the scheduler will behave as if the PodGroup had `PreemptLowerPriority` set, unless one of the pods forming PodGroup has `PreemptNever` preemption policy, in which case the scheduler will behave as if the PodGroup had `PreemptNever` set.
+- When the `PodGroupPreemptionPolicy` feature gate is enabled, API validation enforces that all templates (`PodGroupTemplate` and `CompositePodGroupTemplate`) in a `Workload` share the same `preemptionPolicy`, and `kube-scheduler` enforces that all entities across the workload hierarchy (`CompositePodGroup`s, `PodGroup`s, and both unscheduled and already-scheduled `Pod`s) have the exact same `preemptionPolicy`.

 Given that components operate on integer priorities, we will introduce a corresponding fields that reflect priority of a PodGroup (similarly to how it's done in Pod API).